What are Overwatch 2 ranks? SR, tiers, & rewards explained

 Some people though, don’t like talking to complete strangers on the internet, and that’s completely understandable.
 So, how do you deal with this?
 Take a look at our next tip.

 Play with a group

 If using a mic can increase win percentage, playing with a group of familiar players can assist even more.
-This tip can be a challenge though, especially if you lack friends who play Overwatch, but there are options to avoid the dreaded solo queue.
+This tip can be a challenge though, especially if you lack friends who play Overwatch 2, but there are options to avoid the dreaded solo queue.

 Friends who play are an obvious choice, given they’re the same rank as you.
-Failing that, the official Overwatch forums have specific “Looking for Group” categories for PC, PS4, and Xbox as well.
 If all else fails, don’t be afraid to whisper or invite teammates following a win, if you think you can make it happen again.

 Cut your losses

-This one seems obvious, but when you’re deep into a Comp grind just walking away can be one of the hardest things to do, especially if you’re down SR.
+This one seems obvious, but when you’re deep into an Overwatch 2 Comp grind just walking away can be one of the hardest things to do, especially if you’re down SR.

 But think about it this way, what’s better?
 To continue playing while tilted and potentially throwing more SR into the trash, and even dropping down a rank; or taking a break, maybe heading over to Quick Play or Arcade for a bit?
 Maybe even go for a walk to get your mind off of that Lucio who didn’t seem to understand the difference between Speed and Healing boost in your last match.

 There’s nothing fun about losing multiple matches in a row, but trust us, what’s even less fun is ending up at Silver when you were almost to Plat the week before.